-This is a quick introduction to the program general features; even though no detailed information is given about specific functionality, it is probably a good place to start to get acquainted with the software user interface.
+Here is a short introduction to the program general usage; even though no detailed information is given about specific functionality, it is probably a good place to start to get acquainted with the software user interface.

-After downloading the software, start ReX by double clicking on the program icon.The default perspective is shown, displaying the project tree view in the top left area, the properties view in the bottom left and the data plot view on the right.
-In general, all views can be resized by dragging the border between two adjacent views; specific views (e.g. the 3d structure view) can be shown or hidden as needed.
+By default, the standard perspective (window layout) is shown, displaying the project tree view in the top left area, the properties view in the bottom left and the data plot view on the right.
+In general, all views can be resized by dragging the border between two adjacent views; specific views (e.g. the 3d structure view) can be shown or hidden as preferred.
 If needed, the default view layout can be restored by selecting the View->Reset Perspective menu.

 The instrument and the sample objects taken together represent the powder diffraction model definition, which is used to compute the calculated pattern; the dataset object, on the other side, contains the experimental data.
 In a typical powder diffraction analysis, the parameters defining the model are changed in such a way to minimize the difference between the experimental and the calculated pattern.

-Two other fundamental views in ReX are the Properties view and the Parameters view, which show, respectively, the basic properties of the selected element and its parameter tree, if available.
+Two other important views in the ReX user interface are the Properties view and the Parameters view, which show, respectively, the basic properties of the currently selected project element and its parameter tree, if available.
 Both the properties and the parameters view are context sensitive, that is their content is based on the actual selection in the project view; as an example, select the instrument node in the project tree view to see its properties displayed:

-As a general rule, the properties view displays general and / or complex properties of the selected object (e.g. labels, general outlines, high level physical models, etc), while the parameters view specifically collects their optimizable, double-valued properties.
+As a general rule, the properties view displays general, high-level properties of the selected object (e.g. labels, general outlines, physical models, etc), while the parameters view specifically collects their optimizable, numerical-valued properties.

 By default, experimental data is displayed in red, with data points connected by straight lines; the calculated pattern is shown in black (initially just a straight baseline, when no structural data is present in the sample model), while the error line (difference between experimental and calculated data) is shown in violet.
-You may change the default graphic options by clicking on the “Options” sub-menu located on the toolbar the top right:
+You may change the default graphic options by clicking on the “Options” sub-menu from the toolbar located on the top right:

 For simplicity’s sake, we are going to reduce the active computation range of the pattern.
-Make sure the Properties view is visible; after expanding the parent Dataset object, select the “zincite_0” pattern; the active pattern data interval is displayed in the properties view.
-In the “Used” data subpanel, type 25 and 85 for the X min and X max values, respectively:
+Make sure the Properties view is visible and that the “zincite_0” pattern is selected in the project tree so that the active pattern data interval is displayed.
+In the “Active” data subpanel, type 25 and 85 for the X min and X max values, respectively:

-From the tutorial directory load the ZnO.cif structure file; a corresponding ZnO phase is added to the sample.
+From the same “quick_start” folder load the ZnO.cif structure file; after a confirmation dialog, a corresponding ZnO phase is added to the sample.
 Now click on the “Update model” button located on the main program toolbar; the plot window is updated with the predicted diffraction pattern (in black), the error bar (violet) and the reflection marks at the bottom.

-It can be seen that the simulated pattern loosely approximates the experimental data: calculated and experimental peak positions closely corresponds, while the pattern background and peak intensities are clearly wrong.
+It can be clearly observed that the simulated pattern loosely approximates the experimental data: calculated and experimental peak positions corresponds quite closely, while the pattern background and peak intensities are very off.